Play Live Radio

 Search results for

 • Perpetua Mining Company has proposed to reopen a mining site near McCall Idaho to mine gold, silver, and - to some degree - antimony.
-This incredibly complex project has caught the attention of grassroots and state organizations worried about the impacts of the proposed mine on Idaho’s environment and socio-economic culture.
-In the first episode of their new series, Jessa and Emma try to understand just what the proposed mine is and why Perpetua is proposing this project.
-Mary Farout Petterson, a board member for the Idaho Conservation League, spoke with Jessa and Emma to uncover some of these answers.
+This has caught the attention of organizations worried about the impacts of the proposed mine on Idaho.
+In the second episode of the series, Mary Farout Petterson, a board member for the Idaho Conservation League, speaks on the matter.